 However, If you’re delayed for a prolonged period there may be a silver lining in the form of flight compensation.

-Can I claim for a delayed flight?
+Can I claim compensation for a delayed flight?

 There are flight delay rights in place for situations like these.
 Depending on the length of your delay you may be eligible to claim flight compensation, which means you won’t have to claim on your travel insurance.